JerreyGlen/Project-of-Programming-II/README.md

 # Project-of-Programming-II
 Project at the University.
-A Apps for drawing of simple figures
+An Apps for drawing of simple figures